UMH 36x8x46 [M6] / N38

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical devices and other advanced devices.
+- Significant importance in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: